Upgrade To a New Release

 There have been a few consistency improvements to some console commands.
 In particular, we have renamed a few of the arguments and changed some of their types.
 As we have included automatic conversion and the change only affects special arguments (mainly timeouts), your script should still work.
 However, we recommend that you test your scripts for compilation issues.
 Please check the detailed release notes on the specific changes and their impact.

 There was no change to the protocol.
-Participants / domains running 2.3 can also run 2.4, as both versions use the same protocol version.
+Participants and sync domains running 2.3 can also run 2.4, as both versions use the same protocol version.

 Upgrade to Release 2.3